craftcms/digital-products/README.md

-# Digital Products plugin for Craft Commerce.
+# Digital Products plugin for Craft Commerce 2

 This plugin makes it possible to sell licenses for digital products with [Craft Commerce](http://craftcommerce.com).

 ## Requirements

-Digital Products requires Craft CMS 3.0 or later and Craft Commerce 2.0 or later.
+Digital Products requires Craft CMS 3.0.0-RC15 or later and Craft Commerce 2.0.0-alpha.5 or later.

 ## Installation